Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/yellowbrick.md

 :::info

-Hero Pixel Yellowbrick destination will create raw tables and schemas using the Unquoted identifiers by replacing any special characters with an underscore.
+HeroPixelYellowbrick destination will create raw tables and schemas using the Unquoted identifiers by replacing any special characters with an underscore.
 All final tables and their corresponding columns are created using Quoted identifiers preserving the case sensitivity.

 :::

-1. Log into your Hero Pixel account.
+1. Log into your HeroPixelaccount.
 2. In the left navigation bar, click **Destinations**.
 In the top-right corner, click **new destination**.
 3. On the Set up the destination page, enter the name for the Yellowbrick connector and select **Yellowbrick** from the Destination type dropdown.